aerpyljov/CGScripting/2. fixSequence/README.md

 - Delete original files

 Requirements:
-- MS Windows.
 - Python 2.7.
 - A folder with files (usually photos).
 - Every file must have a name, consisting of two parts: (1) one or more non-digits and (2) one or more digits.
-For example: 'photo-12.jpg'
+For example: 'photo-12.jpg'.
 The second part will be converted as a number, so it must be unique for all files with the same first parts: you can't have both files with names like 'photo01' and 'photo1', because after the conversion '01' will be equal to '1'.
 The second part after the conversion must be 1 or more, not 0.